chris3494285/csci544_fall2022_group49/README.md

 There are four python file describing the training processes of all models involved in our project.

-The info below describe the component of each data files we used:
+The info below describe the component of each data files we used

 1.all_sentences.csv: has all real and made data